American Sprawl and Dutch Neighborhoods

 You Are Cherry Picking!

-When trying to tell a story like this there is no way to present the full nuance.
+When trying to tell a story like this, there is no way to present the full nuance.
 It does not make sense to pick images or places at random.
-When I picked pictures for this story they where partially random but I also deliberately looked for things which could convey they experience I had living in these different places.
+When I picked pictures for this story, they were partially random but I also deliberately looked for things which could convey the experience I had living in these different places.

-E.g. I picked a desolate area outside of Grand Forks, while I could have picked a nicer green area around the river.
-Likewise there are plenty of places in the Netherlands which are far from picturesque which I did not pick.
+For example, I picked a desolate area outside of Grand Forks, while I could have picked a nicer green area around the river.
+Likewise, there are plenty of places in the Netherlands that are far from picturesque but which I did not pick.

-However the picks where made to convey what is a generalization of an experience.
+However, the picks were made to convey what is a generalization of an experience.
 I remember on several occasions trying to just walk until I got to the outskirts of Grand Fork.
-Every time I was met with desolate landscape like the one I showed you.
-Am I generalizing all of America based on one City?
+Every time, I was met with desolate landscape like the one I showed you.
+Am I generalizing all of America based on one city?

-Now I don’t think so.
+No, I don’t think so.
 I traveled extensively across the US, I even sat on a train looking out over the landscapes for days.
 And I could clearly see a clear distinction between European and American landscapes.
 America has a lot of beautiful wild nature, but also a tremendous amount of dead boring flat and featureless farming areas.
-Common to both however is that there are almost no trace of civilization.
-Americans live in large sprawling urban areas, but as soon as you exit this area you the transition to complete wilderness of vast farming areas is quite abrupt.
+Common to both, however, is that there is almost no trace of civilization.
+Americans live in large sprawling urban areas, but as soon as you exit this area, the transition to complete wilderness of vast farming areas is quite abrupt.

-Europe is very different in this regard, especially small country like the Netherlands.
-When you go into the countryside you will find the legacy of a country that has been there a long time.
-You will pass old manners, wind mills, taverns, canals even old fortresses.
+Europe is very different in this regard, especially in a small country like the Netherlands.
+When you go into the countryside, you will find the legacy of a country that has been there a long time.
+You will pass old manors, windmills, taverns, canals, and even old fortresses.
 You seldom have to travel far before you reach some smaller town or village.

-Dutch city planners are e.g. not allowed to place new developments in such a way that they make towns and cities melt together.
+Dutch city planners are not, for example, allowed to place new developments in such a way that they make towns and cities melt together.
 That is important in such a densely populated area as the Netherlands.
-If you are not careful you will get stuck in an enormous metropolis which seems to stretch on forever.
-By some countryside between every town, you create that feeling that nature or the countryside is always close by and accessible.
+If you are not careful, you will get stuck in an enormous metropolis which seems to stretch on forever.
+By having some countryside between every town, you create that feeling that nature or the countryside is always close by and accessible.
 Yet you never fully leave civilization.
 You don’t need to pack your survival gear.